simao/Android-DoubleProgressBar/README.md

         progressDialog.show();

-4. Set primary and secondary progress using the appropriate methods, always using a progress values ranging from 0 to 100.
+4. Set primary and secondary progress using the appropriate methods, always using progress values ranging from 0 to 100.

         progressDialog.setProgress(64);
         progressDialog.setSecondaryProgress(32);